jinaga/jinaga_com/src/content/documents/01-concepts/03-projecting-results.md

 When you select the hash or a field of a fact, the resulting value is immutable.
 That's because facts themselves are immutable.
 If you want to project something that changes, you can select a sub-specification.
+Use the `successors` method to find related facts, and then `select` again to shape them.

 ```typescript
 const postsInSite = model.given(Site).match(site =>